 Contact with the Future: The Nature of Extrasensory Perception, by Jon Taylor

-Throughout the years many attempts have been made to explain psi, yet, if Jon Taylor is to be believed “until now, no one has come forward with a really satisfactory theory” (p.
-95).
-Taylor has pondered on psychic experiences and possible explanations for them since the 1980s.
-Precognitive experiences in particular have long fascinated him.
+Jon Taylor has pondered on psychic experiences and possible explanations for them since the 1980s.
+He writes: “This book is about the nature of extrasensory perception, and is based on a 25-year investigation of the physical and biological principles underlying its occurrence” (p.
+1).
+As the book title suggests, precognitive experiences in particular have long fascinated Taylor.
 He has previously shared his thoughts in the Journal of the Society for Psychical Research (Taylor, 1995, 1998, 1999, 2000) and elsewhere (e.g., Taylor, 2007, 2014).
 In this book, Taylor sets out to not only explain his theory, he is more ambitious, he also considers animal psi, dowsing, remote viewing, and even the use of I Ching in light of his theory.

 For the sake of argument, let us assume that it was truly precognition.
 According to Taylor this was possible because my brain activity when I was about to flick the switch, and thought that the light bulb would burn out, was similar to my brain activity when I really saw the light bulb burn out.
 According to his theory there needs to be a correlation between the brain activity during the precognitive experience and the brain activity when the precognized event is observed.
 You are more likely to have a precognitive vision of an earthquake if you happen to see a table shake.
 To Taylor this is not due to some kind of acausal synchronicity.
 The future really does influence the present somehow, but the backward influence is “non-local (i.e. it is produced outside of space-time)” (p.
 137).